First measurement of coherent $\rho^{0}$ photoproduction in ultra-peripheral Xe-Xe collisions at $\mathbf{\sqrt{s_{\rm {\scriptscriptstyle \mathbf{NN}}}} = 5.44}$ TeV: Analysis procedure

-Events are selected for the analysis if ($i$) the trigger described above is active, ($ii$) there are no signals in the V0 detectors as determined by an offline selection, and ($iii$) they have exactly two tracks.
+Events are selected for the analysis if ($i$) the trigger described above is active, ($ii$) there are no signals in the V0 detectors as determined by an offline selection, and ($iii$) they have exactly two tracks fulfilling the requirements listed below.

 Offline, a more refined algorithm to quantify the V0 timing signal is used, consisting of a larger time window.
 For this reason, this analysis requires the V0 offline reconstruction for selecting events.